nyabuto-v/culinary-experience/README.md

 * HTML 5
 * Java Script
 * Bootstrap css
-* AOS

 ---

 ## How to access the website
-* First open your browser and search for [This]() link
+* First open your browser and search for [this]() link.
-* Once in the website, use the navigation bar to find your desired food
+* Once in the website, use the navigation bar to find your desired food.
-* Within the category that ypu will pick there is an ingredients list and a  procedure of your specified food
+* Within the category that you will pick there is an ingredients list and the procedure to prepare your specified food.
-* At the bottom of the page there is a link for a tutorial that decribes the whole process
+* At the bottom of the page there is a link for a tutorial that decribes the whole process.

 ## To setup the project you need to :
-* Open GitHub and search user name for [Peter Nyabuto](https://github.com/nyabuto-v/)
+* Open GitHub and search user name for [Peter Nyabuto](https://github.com/nyabuto-v/).
-* Then locate the repository *Culinary Experience* and open
+* Then locate the repository *Culinary Experience* and open.
 * On the Download or Clone tab select the download option and save to a folder that is easily accessible...
-(Or you could clone the repo to your computer)
+(Or you could clone the repo to your computer).
-* After this unzip the file and the entire repo will be available on your local machine
+* After this unzip the file and the entire repo will be available on your local machine.
-* Open the *index.html* file and it should automaticaly be opened in your web browser
+* Open the *index.html* file and it should automaticaly be opened in your web browser for you to ejoy.

 ---
-Enjoy the websit and feel free to explore our repositories on Git Hub;
+##  Enjoy the websit and feel free to explore our repositories on Git Hub;
 * [Ramza Reseni](https://github.com/ramza007/)
 * [Mark Murimi](https://github.com//)
 * [Peter Nyabuto](https://github.com/nyabuto-v/)